C2FO/vfs/docs/sftp.md

 ### Authentication

 Authentication, by default, occurs automatically when [Client()](#func-filesystem-client) is called.
-Since user is part of the URI authority section (Volume), auth is handled slightly differently than other vfs [backends](backend.md).
+Since user is part of the URI authority section, auth is handled slightly differently than other vfs [backends](backend.md).

 A client is initialized lazily, meaning we only make a connection to the server